-To practice as a Direct Care Worker, students must pass Health Care cost containment system.
-(AHCCCS)
+To practice as a Direct Care Worker, students must pass the Direct Care Worker (DCW) exam from the Arizona Health Care Cost Containment System (AHCCCS).

 Regional Center for Border Health, Inc. College of Health Careers is strongly committed to inform the students of the following policies: